thomasbigger584/poker-app/README.md

 - Can be very basic for now but I would want this in place to make configuration easier once the application is deployed.

+#### CLI App

+- A CLI application used primarily for test purpose to listen to websocket messages.
+- The user will log in as a listener user, and will select a Table ID and receive all messages on that table.

 #### Nginx

 - A reverse proxy used to forward requests from the outside towards their respective internal services.